Online Dynamic Programming: Learning Multipaths

-\paragraph{Regret Bound} In order to apply the regret bound of EH \cite{freund1997decision}, we have to initialize the distribution $W$ on $k$-multipaths to the uniform distribution.
-This is achieved by setting all $w_m$ to 1 followed by an application of generalized weight pushing.
-Note that Theorem \ref{thm:EH-paths} is a special case of the below theorem for $k=1$. \begin{theorem} Given a $k$-DAG $\Gcal$ with designated source node $s$ and sink nodes $\Tcal$, assume $\Ncal$ is the number of $k$-multipaths in $\Gcal$ from $s$ to $\Tcal$, $L^*$ is the total loss of best $k$-multipath, and $B$ is an upper bound on the loss of any $k$-multipath in each trial.
-Then with proper tuning of the learning rate $\eta$ over the $T$ trials, EH guarantees:
+In order to apply the regret bound of EH we have to initialize the distribution $W$ on multipaths to the uniform distribution.
+This is achieved by setting all the weights $\what_m$'s to $1$ followed by an application of generalized weight pushing.
+Note that Theorem~\ref{thm:EH-paths} is a special case of the theorem below when $|U|=1$ for all multiedge $(v,U) \in M$ and $|\Tcal|=1$.

+\begin{theorem} Given a multi-DAG $\Hcal = (V,M)$ with designated source node $s \in V$ and sink nodes $\Tcal \subset V$, assume $\Ncal$ is the number of multipaths in $\Hcal$ from $s$ to $\Tcal$, $L^*$ is the total loss of best multipath, and $D$ is an upper-bound on the $1$-norm of the count vectors of the multipaths (i.e.\ $\| \pivec \|_1 \leq D$ for all multipaths $\pivec$).
+Then with proper tuning of the learning rate $\eta$ over the trials, EH guarantees the following regret bound:

 \end{theorem}